Skip to content Skip to main navigation Skip to footer

 The penalty for a club using an ineligible paddler shall be disqualification of a crew and a fine of $400.00.

-FOR PURPOSE OF DEFINITION
+FOR PURPOSES OF DEFINITION

 Illegal paddler: a paddler identified as one that paddling out of his/her classification, or under another person’s name.